 Security operations centers (SOCs) and incident response teams use the ATT&CK mapping as a way to investigate incidents more rapidly.
 A detection can tell them what activity occurred.
 By following the series of steps set out in the ATT&CK mappings, they can more rapidly investigate the incident, reducing key metrics like Mean Time to Respond (MTTR) and Mean Time to Contain (MTTC).

-Alert Logic Managed Detection & Response Mapped to MITRE ATT&CK
+Alert Logic MDR Mapped to MITRE ATT&CK

 Fortra’s Alert Logic MDR solution rapidly detects and responds to threats both left and right of boom.
 Our comprehensive coverage ingests data from on-premises, multi-cloud, and hybrid environments.
 We use MITRE ATT&CK across our analytics, incident classification, dashboards, and reporting providing a familiar taxonomy which helps security teams make decisions regarding threat management.